 How to get Bonded for a Cleaning Business?

 Many people dream of starting their own cleaning service but don’t understand everything that’s needed to start a business.
 It takes more than just a few customers and cleaning supplies to properly start your business.
 There are other tools that you’ll need to arm your business in order to have some essential tools needed to protect yourself and your potential customers.
 Most new business owners don’t understand why they’d need a surety bond to clean houses.
 However, arming your business with a surety bond is one of the smartest things you can do for yourself and your customers.
-A surety bond is a bond put in place to protect the customer who’s paying for the cleaning service.
+Cleaning business surety bonds are put in place to protect the customer who’s paying for the cleaning service.
 This bond lends credibility to your cleaning service because it’s voluntary and it protects the homeowner form theft.
-In essence, a surety bond is a way of telling a potential customer that their belongings will be safe from theft.
+In essence, a these bonds are a way of telling a potential customer that their belongings will be safe from theft.

 Bonding Insurance for Cleaning Business